DevOpsKev/cv/README.md

 >I love what I do."

 ## Professional Biography
-Kevin is a DevOps Coach who will bring 20 years of experience to support you on your journey to DevOps adoption.
+Kevin is a DevOps Coach who will bring 20 years of experience to support you on your journey to embrace DevOps.

 An early-adoptor of Agile development Kevin has always kept his finger on the pulse of technology and engineering practices.
 Kevin combines experience with contemporary professional certification and state-of-the-art engineering methods.